 Grapes and raisins had become an important part of European cuisine by the time European nations started to colonize the Americas.
 In Spain, where viticulture had been perfected, grapes were being used to make products such as dry table wine, sweet dessert wines and Muscat raisins.
-It was only natural that when the conquisted sweet dessert wines and Muscat raisins.
 It was only natural that when the conquistadors colonized Mexico, wine and raisins were soon to follow.